Gaussian Mixture Models

 Selecting the number of Clusters

-You can check this in chapter 25.2 There is a problem at the beginning, even before you can apply the EM algorithm to estimate the probability, we need to choose the hyperparameter $k$ for the number of the classes that we are assuming to exist.
-We need a way to find a solution to find $k$ that could be more principled than just searching over the possible $k$ in a bruteforce manner.
+You can check this in chapter 25.2 There is a problem at the beginning, even before you can apply the EM algorithm to estimate the probability, we need to choose the hyperparameter for the number of the classes that we are assuming to exist.
+We need a way to find a solution to find that could be more principled than just searching over the possible in a bruteforce manner.

 With the stick breaking idea, we assume to have and infinite number of clusters.
 Then we will have some realizations of the clusters.
-We have the result that with $N \to \infty$ we will have a realization of every cluster.
-Having a realization means we have one member of $x$ that is part of this class.
+We have the result that with we will have a realization of every cluster.
+Having a realization means we have one member of that is part of this class.

 We discover how to select this with the following section, where we delve into Dirichlet processes.